Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 2. the survivable curvature band (\(W\)),
 3. a tiny second-order overlap correction (\(B\)).

-No empirical input only triadic geometry, coherence decay, and exact thresholds.
+No empirical input only triadic geometry, coherence, and exact thresholds.

 ## Baryon Configurations